poliva-optionti/rest-bundle/README.md

 ## Configuration

 ### Symfony Translator
-If you are using Symfony 4.0, before using this package you need to install the translation component.
+There's an issue using Symfony 4.0.
+Before using this package you need to install the translation component.
 You can do this with:

     composer req translator